quickthyme/graffeine/README.md

   alter how the nominal hi-values get rendered.
 This behavior is largely dependent upon the particular layer's interpretation of the given data.
   For example, bar and line layers may use this as a lower boundary, whereas a pie chart may ignore it altogether.
-Also, read the **note below regarding negative values.**
+Also, see the **section below regarding negative values.**

   - `labels` is what label layers look for when rendering text values.